-Table 6-2: Construction P eriod Net Effects Assessment Criteria Construction Period Effects Mitigation and Monitoring TRANSPORTATION Impact to auto travel time The degree of impacts to auto travel times will depend on the construction staging/phasing and traffic management approach adopted by the Contractor.
+Table 6-2: Construction Po eriod Net Effects Assessment Criteria Construction Period Effects Mitigation and Monitoring Net Effects TRANSPORTATION Impact to auto travel time The degree of impacts to auto travel times will depend on the construction staging/phasing and traffic management approach adopted by the Contractor.
 Potential travel and access effects and impacts and issues include the following: Safety considerations will preclude the removal of major deck panels and substructure components over live traffic or public / inhabited areas.
 This will require the periodic shut down of lanes and/or sections of Lake Shore Boulevard during deck removal.
 Sections of expressway and surface roads will require lane reductions or complete shut down during periods of construction of the new bridge decks and related facilities.
 This is expected to involve sections of the Gardiner, Don Valley Parkway, Don Roadway, Cherry Street and Lake Shore Boulevard.
 The total number of available east-west lanes in the Gardiner - Lake Shore Boulevard corridor will be reduced during construction due to the need to provide sufficient working areas for the new construction work.
 It is expected that auto travel time delays will occur during these periods.
 Access to/from the site by construction vehicles could also contribute to additional traffic congestion in the local area.
 Nearby access to DVP and Gardiner expected to minimize construction vehicle disturbance effects on the local community.
 The contractor will be required to maintain a specified minimum number of total east-west lanes open to traffic throughout the construction period.
 This will likely involve the construction of temporary lanes on other area roads as operating lanes are shut down for construction.
 Traffic will be directed to use other existing and/or widened roadways and constructed detour roads during these periods.
 See draft Construction Phasing Plan for proposed detour roads (subject to finalization during detailed design).
 Advanced notification and signing will advise motorists of lane reductions and closures.
 New construction work can be staged to allow the existing Gardiner corridor to remain partially operational during construction.
-Example, possible staged construction and the introduction of temporary works/local detour routes include the following: Early replacement of the eastern spans of the Metrolinx rail bridge over the Don River/DVP will allow the establishment of a widened Don Roadway as a new, temporary exit/entrance to the DVP while the existing DVP-Gardiner ramps are removed; Phased construction of portions of new Lake Shore Boulevard and the new Lake Shore Boulevard and the new Lake Shore Boulevard traffic around the Gardiner East Ramp structures and the Lake Shore Boulevard-Don River bridge.
-This may include the construction of a new, temporary crossing of the Keating Channel east of
+Example, possible staged construction and the introduction of temporary works/local detour routes include the following: Early replacement of the eastern spans of the Metrolinx rail bridge over the Don River/DVP will allow the establishment of a widened Don Roadway as a new, temporary exit/entrance to the DVP while the existing DVP-Gardiner ramps are removed; Phased construction of portions of new Lake Shore Boulevard-Don River bridge to allow maximize use for east-west traffic during; Establish a Commissioners Street and/or Villiers Street detour routing to divert Lake Shore Boulevard-Don River bridge.
+This may include the construction of a new, temporary crossing of the Keating Channel east of Temporary travel time delays to auto users due to lane reductions and temporary road closures.